sf-wdi-gaia/rspec-rails-testing/readme.md

 ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)

-# Testing Rails with RSpec
+# Rails Unit Tests with RSpec

 ### Why is this important?
 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

-- Testing is integral to long-lived applications, especially for critical features.
+- Testing is integral to long-lived software, especially for critical features.
+Most companies and open source projects require detailed tests.
 - Investing time to develop tests early saves debugging time (and therefore money!) later.
 - Testing is good business practice; it's a sign of a mature developer; and it <a href="https://en.wikipedia.org/wiki/List_of_software_bugs">can save lives</a>!